rcax-project/rteps/RTEP-2.md

 C3.3.
 Set WC2022 base reward multiplier to `0.1`.

 C3.4.
-Set NFL (The free one) base reward multiplier to `0.1`.
+Set NFL (The free variant) base reward multiplier to `0.1`.

 ### [C4] Contract Mutability

 C4.
-Deploy the contract as proxy so that `Warm Beer` can make changes to the contract post-launch without needing to fork the project again.
+Deploy the contract as proxy so that `Warm Beer` (the founder and main developer of RCAX) can make changes to the contract post-launch without needing to fork the project again.

 # Motivation